 • Creating/managing IAM roles/policies: create a policy permitting list/read operations on the Kinesis Video Streams associated with the Amazon Connect Flow

-• Managing Amazon Connect Instance
+• Managing Amazon Connect instance

 • Create/manage Lambda functions